-Sometimes you gotta ask for what you’re worth even when you’re afraid.
+Sometimes you have to ask for what you’re worth, even when you’re afraid.
 Sometimes you gotta say yes to the challenge even when you’re afraid you might fail.

 Some women always had nagging voices telling them they weren’t good enough or couldn’t ask for as much as they asked.
 But they did it anyway.

 Said one woman:

 “I hear voices in my head saying, ‘Who do you think you are?
 No one will pay that.’
 Once the voices quiet down, I can do it.”

 Most Women Started Their Path After a Major Challenge

 Many successful women started their upward trajectory with a challenge.

 Some started a new path after being fired or when they realized they couldn’t afford to live or retire with their current salaries.